SineshX/Notes/readme.md

 todo:
 - add encryption such that:
- - Every note is encrypted with AES-256, using the title as the encryption key.
-Then use SHA-256 hash of the title to index the encrypted note in a database.
+ - Every note is encrypted with AES-256,
 - display the warning :)
 - limit the note by [size, ip, etc]